Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     Removes the dynamic light from any affected scene graph nodes, but will not delete the associated attachment.

 `disable`_
     Hides the reference, stops all scripts for it, detaches all dynamic lights and sounds, and closes any mobile simulation.
+Sets the reference as modified implicitly.

 `enable`_
     Shows the reference, restarts all scripts for it, reattaches all dynamic lights and sounds, and restarts any mobile simulation if the player is close enough.
+Sets the reference as modified implicitly.

 `getAngleTo`_
     Calculates the angle from this reference's current facing to the target reference.